 ← Resources

-Two teams can solve “agent permissions” with different goals: cryptographic elegance, zero-infra bootstrap, or enterprise-grade policy and latency.
-The table below summarizes how OAP (APort) positions against common alternatives — without claiming others have no merit.
+Two teams can solve agent permissions with different goals: on-chain identity, product-resource access control, output filtering, sandbox containment, evals, or enterprise-grade pre-action policy.
+The table below summarizes how OAP and APort position against common alternatives without claiming others have no merit.

 Pre-action enforcement